-Ecology conducted speciation monitoring at three monitoring sites in the Puget Sound region in 2013:
+Ecology conducted speciation monitoring at four monitoring sites in the Puget Sound region in 2015:

-- Seattle Beacon Hill typical urban impacts, mixture of sources (speciation samples collected every third day, operated by Ecology) - Tacoma South L urban residential area, impacts from residential wood combustion (speciation samples collected every sixth day, operated by Ecology) - Marysville residential area, impacts from wood combustion (speciation samples collected every sixth day, operated by Ecology)
+- Seattle Beacon Hill typical urban impacts, mixture of sources (speciation samples collected every third day, operated by Ecology) - Tacoma South L urban residential area, impacts from residential wood combustion (speciation samples collected every sixth day, operated by Ecology) - Marysville residential area, impacts from wood combustion (speciation samples collected every sixth day, operated by Ecology).
+This monitor was discontinued and moved in March 2015. - Seattle 10th & Weller Near Road micro-scale monitoring site (speciation samples collected every sixth day, operated by Ecology).

 Scientific and health researchers have analyzed speciation data from these sites.
 In addition to using speciation data for concentrations of specific species or source apportionment modeling, the Agency uses them to qualitatively look at the makeup of fine particulate at our monitoring sites.
-For a list of PM2.5analytes measured at these sites, please see Appendix A-18.
+For a list of $PM{2.5}$ analytes measured at these sites, please see Appendix A-15.